Ukraine-Russia crisis: What to know on hopes of averting war

 Defense Minister Odd-Roger Enoksen said Norway is strengthening its contribution in Lithuania with 50-60 soldiers to strengthen the allied presence in the Baltic states.
 The contingent will be sent there for a three-month period, with a possibility of extension.

+The Kremlin has cast the U.S. warnings of an imminent attack as “hysteria” and “absurdity,” and many Russians believe that Washington is deliberately stoking panic and fomenting tensions to trigger a conflict for domestic reasons.

+Putin’s angry rhetoric about NATO’s plans to expand to Russia’s “doorstep” and its refusal to hear Moscow’s concerns has struck a chord with the public, tapping into a sense of betrayal by the West after the end of the Cold War and widespread suspicion about Western designs.

-Dasha Litvinova in Moscow, Yuras Karmanau in Kyiv, Jill Lawless in London and Jan M. Olsen in Copenhagen contributed to this report.
+Dasha Litvinova in Moscow, Yuras Karmanau in Kyiv, Ukraine, Jill Lawless in London, and Jan M. Olsen in Copenhagen, Denmark, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.